AbdAlmatin/OOP-in-C-/README.md

 # OOP-in-CPP
-I'll uploading some basic codes of OOP concepts repositry.
+I'll be uploading some basic codes of OOP concepts repositry.